adeshpande3/March-Madness-ML/README.md

     ```bash
     cd March-Madness-ML
     ```
-3. Create a virtualenv and install the package dependencies
+3. Create a virtualenv and install the package dependencies.
+If you don't have `pipenv`, you can follow instructions [here](https://pipenv.pypa.io/en/latest/install/) for how to install.
     ```bash
     pipenv install
     ```